AGRINFO AGRINFO logo

 Recommended Actions

-Exporters of animals and of foods of animal origin must ensure that food-producing animals are not treated with one of the listed antimicrobial treatments (even for medical use) after 9 February 2023.
+Exporters of animals and of foods of animal origin must ensure that foods that enter the EU from 3 September 2026 are produced from animals that have not been treated with one of the listed antimicrobial treatments (even for medical use).

 Background